 - Watch local franchisees.
 Your local Chick-fil-A may give out freebies independent of the national office.

 - Start a separate email account.
-Use it for all giveaways/freebies/contests, not just the ones on social media.
+Use it for all giveaways/freebies/contests, not just those on social media.

 If you’re willing to put some time into this, check out “tweet chats” and “Twitter parties.”
 The former is a chance to talk about a specific topic (personal finance, parenting, education), and the latter is an online promo party that includes the sharing of ideas.
-Prizes are awarded randomly to participants; one that I attend regularly has been offering several high-value Amazon gift cards each week.
+Prizes are awarded randomly to participants.

 If you have opinions to share, you might get paid for them by joining Amazon Vine.
-Writing helpful reviews on Amazon can lead to an invitation to try out new and early-release products.
-Yay, free stuff!
+Writing helpful reviews on Amazon can lead to an invitation to try out new and early release products.

 Want to make your next big trip a lot more affordable?
-Get your lodgings for free through organizations like:
+Get your lodgings for free through organizations such as:

-- Couchsurfing International Inc. Just what it sounds like: You sleep on someone’s couch (or maybe in a spare room) for free.
+- Couchsurfing International.
+Just what it sounds like: You sleep on someone’s couch (or maybe in a spare room) for free.

 - Tripping.
 While this site seems to have a vacation-rental focus, its “Tripping Community” is a network of folks who offer free home stays all over the world.

-To stay in touch while you’re traveling, or while you’re driving to work, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
+To stay in touch while you’re traveling, check out the option of free cellphone service through companies such as FreedomPop and Scratch Wireless.
 You need to have a specific type of phone, but how are you gonna argue with free?
 For details, see “How to Get Free Cellphone Service.”

 - Send away for rebates .
 But only if you’re organized enough to do the paperwork/online form immediately after getting the product.
-Plenty of rebates just never get filled out.
-I’m pretty diligent because I like those free-after-rebate items, whether they be toiletries or office supplies.
+Plenty of rebates never get filled out.

 - Use rewards credit cards .
 If you’re going to charge something, why not get a little payback?
 Points from several cards paid for almost all of my holiday gifting this year.
 For the best rewards, use our credit card search.

 - Be a loyal customer .
-Retailers and restaurants let you rack up points to trade in for free food or store credit (Hi there, all you CVS ExtraCare fans!).
+Retailers and restaurants let you rack up points to trade in for free food or store credit.
 Sign up for any rewards programs offered.
 Tip: If you’re making a coffee or lunch run to any rewards retailer, ask if any co-workers want to put in an order.
-They’ll pay for their drinks or Danish, but you get to keep the points.
+They’ll pay for their drinks or doughnut, but you get to keep the points.

 - Write a letter.
 Drop an email to your favorite company, and you may get a free product, or at least some high-value coupons.
-Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, e.g., “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
-Sometimes all you get is a “Thanks – we love hearing from our customers,” but nothing ventured, nothing gained.
+Instead of saying “I don’t know how I lived before I found Stacy’s Pork Rinds,” give a concrete example of how a product improved your life, such as “ZapStains removed all the blueberry stains from my son’s shirt after a pie-eating contest.”
+Sometimes all you get is a “Thanks — we love hearing from our customers.”
+But nothing ventured, nothing gained.